MR

 • The institution number – three digits – identifies your bank.

-• The transit number – five digits – shows which branch you opened your account at.
+• The transit number – five digits – shows which branch you opened your account.

 Here are some examples of three-digit institution numbers at major banks: